Mario Roberto Santucho: Death

-Mario Roberto Santucho and a significant part of the PRT leadership were killed on 19 July 1976, as part of a covert ambush carried out by a paramilitary task force connected to the Argentine Armed Forces.
+Roberto Santucho and a significant part of the PRT leadership were killed on 19 July 1976, as part of a covert ambush carried out by a paramilitary task force connected to the Argentine Armed Forces.
 Captain Juan Carlos Leonetti, who led the covert operation, was also killed in the course of action.
-A list of names detailing 395 members of the Juventud Guevarista group and Commanding Officers of ERP was discovered in one of Santucho’s suitcases, along with a set of plans indicating the group's intentions to carry out an attack during the 1978 World Cup (held in Argentina).
-All 395 members were killed between 1976–1977.
+A list of names detailing 395 members of the Juventud Guevarista group and Commanding Officers of ERP was discovered in one of Santucho's suitcases, along with a set of plans indicating the group's intentions to carry out an attack during the 1978 World Cup (held in Argentina).
+All 395 members were killed between 1976 and 1977.

 Liliana Delfino, then wife of Santucho, was also captured during the operation and remains among the "disappeared" victims of the dictatorship whose body was never recovered.

 According to surviving member and later secretary general of PRT-ERP Arnol Kremer (pseudonym Luis Mattini), the ERP and Montoneros leadership were coordinating efforts to build a unified guerrilla force shortly before Santucho's death.
-He also stated that the Montoneros were in the advanced planning stages to facilitate Santucho’s departure for La Habana and that Santucho was, in fact, moments away from leaving when the attack in Villa Martelli occurred.
+He also stated that the Montoneros were in the advanced planning stages to facilitate Santucho's departure for La Habana and that Santucho was, in fact, moments away from leaving when the attack in Villa Martelli occurred.

-In a 2012 interview with Jorge Rafael Videla, the former military dictator stated that Santucho’s body disappeared due to the military junta because “his was a figure that created a sense of hope.
+In a 2012 interview with Jorge Rafael Videla, the former military dictator stated that Santucho's body disappeared due to the military junta because “his was a figure that created a sense of hope.
 The appearance of his body would lead to homage and celebration.
 It was necessary to erase any trace of him.”